go-acme/lego/docs/content/usage/cli/Renew-a-Certificate.md

 Notably `@daily` jobs run at midnight.

 To both counteract load spikes (caused by all lego users) and reduce subsequent renewal failures, we were asked to implement a small random delay for non-interactive renewals.[^loadspikes]
-Lego since version 4.8 will pause for up to 8 minutes to help spread the load.
+Since v4.8.0, lego will pause for up to 8 minutes to help spread the load.

 You can help further, by adjusting your crontab entry, like so: